Volume-preserving maps between Hermitian symmetric spaces of compact type: Partial non-degeneracy: Proof of Proposition (I)

-In this long section, we verify the statement in Hypothesis (I) for compact Hermitian spaces of compact type.
-Since the argument differs in terms of their types, we start with the Grassmannian space.
+In this section, we prove Proposition (I) for irreducible compact Hermitian spaces of compact type.
+Since the argument differs as its type varies, we do it on a case by case base.
+For convenience of the reader, we give a detailed proof here for the Grassmannians and Hyperquadrics.
+We will include the rest arguments in Appendix II.